Beer shortages at Wetherspoon as Brexit and Covid hit supply chains

 Carling and Coors are unavailable in some branches as supermarkets, pubs and restaurants continue to be plagued by supply problems caused by the coronavirus pandemic and a lack of lorry drivers in the wake of the UK’s exit from the EU.

-Fast-food franchise McDonald’s ran out of milkshakes and bottled drinks in outlets across England, Scotland and Wales last week, while coffee chain Costa has seen panini and decaffeinated coffee bean supplies affected.
+Fast-food franchise McDonald’s ran out of milkshakes and bottled drinks in outlets across England, Scotland and Wales last week, while coffee chain Costa has seen supplies of panini and decaffeinated coffee beans affected.

 Other big names including Greggs, Nando’s, KFC, Co-op and Iceland have also been hit by supply issues.